 TMHA is committed to reaching out within our community with vital resources, trainings, advocacy and education.
 At the same time, we build community through a range of programs that are provided free of charge and without a need for referral.

-SLO Hotline is a confidential mental health support, crisis and suicide prevention telephone line which also provides mental health resource information.
+En Español Central Coast Hotline is a confidential mental health guidance, crisis and suicide prevention Hotline which also provides mental health resource information.
 We are here for you 24 hours a day, 365 days a year.
 Free of charge.
-Make the call, any time: 800-783-0607.
+Text or Call, any time: 800-783-0607.

-In order to reduce stigma and promote wellness and recovery throughout our community, it’s necessary to provide education and insight into what it’s like to live well with a mental illness.
+En Español In order to reduce stigma and promote wellness and recovery throughout our community, it’s necessary to provide education and insight into what it’s like to live well with a mental illness.
 In many of our presentations, one or several people with lived experience of mental illness will share their personal stories with the audience, discussing their struggles and their journey to recovery.
-Through these powerful stories, the audience is able to see beyond the diagnosis and recognize the presenters for who they are – strong, resilient, competent members of our community.